spsforks/google-sanitizers-wiki/AddressSanitizerIntelMemoryProtectionExtensions.md

 # Comparison with AddressSanitizer
-MPX is not yet available in hardware, so this section is speculation based on our evaluation of
+MPX has just recently become available in hardware.

-[Intel Pointer Checker](http://software.intel.com/en-us/articles/pointer-checker-feature-in-intel-parallel-studio-xe-2013-how-is-it-different-from-static)
+Most of this section is speculation based on our earlier evaluation of [Intel Pointer Checker](http://software.intel.com/en-us/articles/pointer-checker-feature-in-intel-parallel-studio-xe-2013-how-is-it-different-from-static)
 (software-only implementation of MPX-like checker) and the MPX-enabled gcc (which can be run under emulator).

 ## MPX strengths
 MPX-based tool can find in-struct buffer overflows:
 ```